So what’s the connection between my teen’s anger and “down” mood?

 - sleep too much or too little

-- not interested in doing fun things like she used to
+- not interested in doing fun things like you used to

-Believe it or not, in children and teens, irritability is one of the more common signs of depression.
+Believe it or not, irritability is one of the more common signs of depression.

-These signs, in combination with the other depression signs in the list above, could mean your child is not giving off “teen attitude.”
-She may be exhibiting signs of depression.
+These signs, in combination with the other depression signs in the list above, could mean you are more than just stressed.
+You may be experiencing depression.

-While it’s easy to attribute your child’s irritability to attitude and disrespect, take a step back and consider the whole picture here.
-Has she been exhibiting signs of depression as well?
+While it’s easy to attribute your stress to just something you should “get over” take a step back and consider the whole picture here.
+Have you been exhibiting signs of depression as well?

-This is an important step for you to do because the way you would address your teen’s irritable attitude is different than how you would treat her irritable depression.
+This is an important step for you to do because the way you would address your irritable attitude is different than how you would treat your irritable depression.

 Irritability and anger is a form of communication.
 So if you teen is depressed there can be some benefits to a child who yells at you (as opposed to one who isolates, shuts down, and won’t talk).

-So two questions to ask yourself when your teen lashes out and you’re unsure how to respond: “What is she trying to tell me?
-What is it my daughter needs me to know?”
-Maybe she feels a lack of control in her life, or feels frustrated and has no confidence in herself.
-When you start listening to her, the answer may surprise you.
+So two questions to ask yourself before you judge yourself for lashing out on others “What is happening within me right now?
+What can I do to take care of myself in this moment?”
+Maybe you feel a lack of control in your life, or feel frustrated and have no confidence in herself.
+When you start tuning into yourself, the answer may surprise you.
 It’s often at this point you start to scratch the surface and see that there may be more behind the anger than simply attitude.

 Finding the reason behind the anger can be a great start to solving the anger.
 And if you start solving the anger, that may help to start resolving any underlying depression.

 Bottom line: There are a few anger/depression behaviors that need to addressed immediately by a medical or mental health professional.
-If your child is aggressive toward others, a danger to herself (including self-harm or suicidal thoughts or behaviors) call your child’s doctor, therapist, 911, or suicide hotline at 1-800-273-8255.
-A professional can help your daughter with coping skills and help you with how to respond to your child’s behaviors.
+If you feel aggressive toward others, a danger to yourself (including self-harm or suicidal thoughts or behaviors) call your doctor, therapist, 911, or suicide hotline at 1-800-273-8255.
+A professional can help you with coping skills and help you get the care you need.

 _________________________________________________________________________________________________

-Jenmarie Eadie is a Licensed Clinical Social Worker who is passionate about helping children to become less stressed by giving them and their parents tools, support and encouragement.
-She received her Master’s in Social Work from Arizona State with a dual concentration in Children, Youth, and Families; and Behavioral Health.
-Her proudest accomplishment is following her dream of opening up a practice that is designed to focus on the whole family.
-She currently serves families in Southern California.
+Jenmarie Eadie is a Licensed Clinical Social Worker who is passionate about empowering women to take control of their mental health by finding balance and inner peace in the midst of perfectionism and anxiety.
+She received her Master’s in Social Work from Arizona State with a concentration in Behavioral Health.
+Her proudest accomplishment is following her dream of opening up a practice focused on helping high-achieving, goal-oriented women.
+She currently serves women in California and Oregon (CA LCSW# 66634 and OR# L13328).